ROCm/rocprof-compute-viewer/docs/reference/views.rst

     rocprofv3 --att-perfcounter-target-only 1 [...]

-Here are the SQ counters that help to analyze hardware utilization:
+Here are some example SQ counters that help to analyze hardware utilization:

 - SQ_INST_LEVEL_LDS - Measures the current number of in-flight LDS instructions.